Design & UI

 The Market finder is an integral part of the customer journey, so we placed it in page content to support the education process.
 As a customer understands how OHH and OUTFRONT works, they are prompted to enter their location and get more direct information.
 As part of wireframes and design, the language was an important aspect to try out and sharpen.
 Vague button text like “Get Started” was replaced with stronger and more descriptive actions like “Start Building Your Campaign.”

 Focusing Attention on Results

-OOH is a powerful mechanism to reach people even as consumers become blind to advertising in traditional media — a billboard or subway poster can’t be ad-blocked.
+OHH is a powerful mechanism to reach people even as consumers become blind to advertising in traditional media — a billboard or subway poster can’t be ad-blocked.
 One of the most powerful ways to tell this story is through data.
-Outfront has a number of “Insights” but potential customers are less likely to seek this information out themselves.
+OUTFRONT has a number of “Insights” but potential customers are less likely to seek this information out themselves.
 Instead, we made sure to include teasers along their journies that highlight the effectiveness of sample campaigns.
 These Insights provide powerful results with brands that visitors are familiar with.